egel-lang/egel-docs/source/first.rst

     )

-And write the folling text to `main.eg`.
+And write the following text to `main.eg`.

 .. code-block:: egel